ZhuangLab/storm-analysis/doc/source/post_analysis.rst

 There are a few utilities for processing and rendering the results of the analysis included in this project.

-We typically use a program called **Insight3** for viewing the final STORM image.
-This program is only available by request from the Zhuang lab.
+.. note:: The `Matlab STORM <https://github.com/ZhuangLab/matlab-storm>`_
-The `Matlab STORM <https://github.com/ZhuangLab/matlab-storm>`_ project also includes a viewer.
+	  project also includes a viewer.

 Visualization & Rendering
 -------------------------